Gutter-Guys/Gutter_Rat/GR9/README.md

 ### Version 2 (Clam shell design)
 TBC

-## Rails
-I am no guru, please refer to online guides for mounting and and cleaning rails.
-MGN9 for Y and MGN12 for X. Nothing special needed, just center them as best you can.
-It is easier to mount the Y rails after you have mounted the Motor Mounts.

 ## Other Components
 Similar to the rails, I will leave to you and the internet to work out how to mount things like custom controllers, Raspberry Pi etc. I only suggest to keep it simple and don't take too much on at one time as it will make trouble shooting hard.